HPLC and SEC analysis on the flavonoids and the skin cell wall material of Merlot berries reveals new insights into the study of the phenolic maturity

 2Departamento de Tecnología de Alimentos, Nutrición y Bromatología – Universidad de Murcia (Spain)

-keywords: anthocyanins, astringency, ripening, tannins, Vitis vinifera
+anthocyanins, astringency, ripening, tannins, Vitis vinifera